memelissa/ucsd-cse12-sp22.github.io/syllabus.md

 We may use other on-line resources during the quarter that may be required reading or activities.
 These will all be free and linked from the schedule.

-<a href="https://docs.oracle.com/javase/15/" target="_blank">The
-documentation for the Java language</a>, while not required reading, will be linked to from some assignments and is always a useful reference while programming.
-We will be using Java version **15** for the programming assignments in this course, which is available at <a href="https://www.oracle.com/java/technologies/javase-jdk15-downloads.html">Oracle's web site</a>.

-weekly quizzes

 Along with each lecture will come some required pre-lecture work.
-Most often this will be reading and activities from our [Stepik textbook](https://stepik.org/course/100177/syllabus), and will also sometimes include surveys or check-in quizzes so we can get your feedback about the course and check on your understanding.
+Most often this will be reading and activities from the weekly lecture quizzes, and will also sometimes include surveys or check-in quizzes so we can get your feedback about the course and check on your understanding.

-The online texbook records your progress, and we give a schedule of expected times to finish the readings.
+The weekly lecture quizzes are in Gradescope and can be re-taken as often as you like.
 There is no penalty for completing these late, but they are assigned so that you will be prepared to participate in problem solving session and so that you know the expected pace of the course.

-All Stepik exercises must be completed by the last day of class in Week 10: March 11, 2022 at 10pm.
+All weekly lecture quizzes must be completed by the last day of class in Week 10: June 3, 2022 at 10pm.
 After this time, no late submissions will be accepted, for any reason.

-To ensure you get credit for the Stepik exercises, you must fill out this [form](https://forms.gle/oupi3xifMT6zxTKE6) by Friday of Week 2.
-Starting in Week 3, we will strive to post Stepik grades to Canvas every week.

 <a id="p:programming"></a>
 <h3>Programming</h3>